reubenja77/money-track/README.md

 ### Design
 <strong>Clear and concise interface:</strong>
-- <strong>The Menu-driven:</strong> The App utilizes a simple, numbered menu system, making it easy for Users to navigate and select desired actions.
+- <strong>Menu-driven:</strong> The App utilizes a simple, numbered menu system, making it easy for Users to navigate and select desired actions.
 - <strong>Minimalist design:</strong> The interface focuses on essential information, avoiding clutter and distractions.

 <strong>User guidance:</strong>